 DISCLAIMER: I was not compensated for writing this post.
 I have no professional affiliation with Restorer Tools, I just really think this is the best sander for stripping furniture.
-Any other affiliate links below are unrelated and did not, in any way, change the opinion expressed in this post.
+Any other affiliate links below did not, in any way, change the opinion expressed in this post.
+But, again, I may receive a small commission if you purchase a restorer through any of the links below at zero added cost to you!
 Thanks!

 Hi all!
 I hope everyone is happy and healthy during these lovely times.
 I apologize to anyone that tried to visit my site in February.
 I switched to a new host and had a few technical difficulties for most of the month.
 But I’m all situated now with a site running faster than ever thanks to A2 Hosting.
 Now, onto furniture!